 Helping biodiversity adapt

 Addressing the impacts of climate change on biodiversity will require a long-term effort and new ways of thinking.
-To help species and ecosystems cope with climate change, the Office of Environment and Heritage developed Priorities for Biodiversity Adaptation to Climate Change (PDF 1MB).
+To help species and ecosystems cope with climate change, the Office of Environment and Heritage developed Priorities for Biodiversity Adaptation to Climate Change in 2010.

 These priorities focus on 4 key areas:

-The document draws on the NSW Climate Impact Profile which has assessed the likely impacts of climate change on species and ecosystems in NSW.
+The document draws on the NSW Climate Impact Profile, which has assessed the likely impacts of climate change on species and ecosystems in New South Wales.

 This document is a Statement of Intent in response to the listing of climate change as a Key threatening process.